Aosana/Brii/README.md

 ## Pre-Installation

 These steps only need to be taken if you are installing Brii for the first time.
-If you are simply updating Brii to a later version, jump straight to [Updating](#updating).
+If you are simply updating Brii to a newer version, jump straight to [Updating](#updating).

 ### Installing Microsoft Visual C++ Redistributable Package